 Read skier and snowboarder-submitted reviews on Ski Apache that rank the ski resort and mountain town on a scale of one to five stars for attributes such as terrain, nightlife and family friendliness.
 See how Ski Apache stacks up in the reviews, on and off the slopes, from skiing and family activities to the après scene.
 Read up on pros, cons and other comments in reviews left by fellow skiers and riders.
 Don't forget to submit your own Ski Apache review!
 Scroll to the bottom of this page to let other travelers know about your skiing and resort experience.
-For more destination information, click Add to Compare to see a side-by-side comparison of Ski Apache vs. other ski resorts (up to 10 total).

 Reviews for Ski Apache

 A ski resort's overall star rating displayed here is not calculated based on a simple average but takes several factors, including the age of a review, into account.

 I am a long term Ski Apache customer and repeat Season Pass Holder that is dismayed and shocked like so many others at the deterioration in this facility, the staffing and customer service!
 This "Once Upon a Time" fantastic operation is doomed and the ownership doesn't seem to care!
 Please Sell This Operation now to those that know how and Have "The Want To" Bring Back this Facility and Make It Better With Each Year Moving Forward!
 PLEASE!
 I so Miss Chairlift #1 Ops and Green Chili Cheese Burgers with Beverage Breaks at The Now Long Ago Abandoned "Moonshine Burger" Patio, Restrooms and Grill!
 Heartbreaking and Senseless Loss!!!...
 Full Review